 These glacier-fed, vibrant blue lakes are gorgeous, making them VERY popular with summer visitors.
 There is limited parking at both lakes, so you’ll want to arrive early morning or late evening for your best chance at getting a spot and avoiding peak visitor times.
 Access to Moraine Lake road and parking is controlled from 6 a.m.-9 p.m. in the summer months, meaning you can’t access the parking lot unless there is a spot available.
 Shuttle service is available to both lakes from the Lake Louise overflow parking lot.
 Looking for more adventure?
 Enjoy a cup of tea at the Lake Agnes or Plain of Six Glaciers tea houses above Lake Louise, via hiking trails near the lake.
 Canoe rentals are also available at the lakes.

-Pick up your Escape Campervan at the Vancouver or Seattle depot and head northeast to the parks.
+Pick up your Escape Campervan in Calgary, or make a long road trip out of it and pick up at the Vancouver or Seattle depot.
 There are several routes you can take, depending on which park you visit first.
 You can also stop to visit Kootenay and Yoho National Parks in the Rockies.
 But whichever route you choose, take your time to enjoy the rushing rivers, towering forests and picture-perfect vistas along the way.
 The jaw-dropping views will help to pass the drive time!